dhughes/CoolBeans/README.md

 		}
 	}

 Note that there are no require statements.
-The object just gets its dependencies when it's instantiated and can immediately use them.
+The object just gets its' dependencies when it's instantiated and can immediately use them.
 These dependencies are also automatically singletons.

 Also note that if you want to use a transient object you would still create an instance of it the way you always have.